Best Black Friday 2021 sales and deals to shop now

 - Lowest price ever, according to CamelCamelCamel

-- The Bose QuietComfort 35 II headphones was our pick for one of the best noise-canceling headphones due to how well they block out noise and create a “decently balanced sound signature that isn’t overly bassy,” according to tech expert Whitson Gordon.
+- The Bose QuietComfort 35 II headphones was our pick for one of our favorite noise-canceling headphones due to how well they block out noise and create a “decently balanced sound signature that isn’t overly bassy,” according to tech expert Whitson Gordon.
 It also features voice-control using Amazon Alexa for access to music, settings, texts and more.

 Levoit LV600HH Hybrid Ultrasonic Humidifier